What is the Height Clearance of a Rental Truck?

-If you're renting a moving truck for your DIY move then you will want to be aware of the clearance height.
+If you're renting a moving truck for your DIY move then you will want to be aware of the height clearance.
 This is important information to have as some bridges, overpasses and tunnels have a lower height clearance and, if not avoided, can cause significant damage to your moving truck.
+And, no, truck rental insurance is not likely to cover this type of damage.

 General Rules for Truck Height